panoply/esthetic/docs/src/docs/introduction/language-support.md

 # Language Support

 Though Æsthetic uses the (language aware) Sparser algorithm, the majority of languages supported by Sparser are not supported in Æsthetic.
-Sparser's (and PrettyDiff) underlying parse approach in the adaptation to Æsthetic was heavily modified and the original language support list differs. Æsthetic (currently) aims to support only a small subset of languages, specifically those which pertain to front-end (client side) web development.
-Global language support is not something that Æsthetic aspires to provide currently as it's difficult to achieve both from a maintenance perspective but also from the performance level.
+The underlying parse approach of Sparser (and PrettyDiff) in their adaptation to Æsthetic have been heavily modified and the original language support list differs. Æsthetic (currently) aims to support only a small subset of languages, specifically those which pertain to front-end (client side) web development.
+Global language support is not something that Æsthetic aspires to provide as it's difficult to achieve both from a maintenance perspective but also on the performance level.

 # Support List